Who am I?

 At age 16, I sat in an economics course, humbled by the counter intuitive nature of a supply and demand question.
 I was fascinated; that day I decided I wanted my PhD in economics.

-A little over a decade later, I am a PhD candidate at UC Berkeley's Haas School of Business in Business and Public Policy (BPP).
+A little over a decade later, I complete my PhD at UC Berkeley's Haas School of Business in Business and Public Policy (BPP).
 I'm a micro-economist by training.
 I chose to study at Haas rather than a traditional economics graduate program because of it's focus on institutional analysis, a dying yet extremely important field within economics.
 At UC Berkeley, I helped start a research seminar series for women economists.
 Broadly, I study how to design institutions and how institutional features affect outcomes such as savings, experimentation, trust and cooperation.
 I hesitate to label myself within economics as I'm quite a young scholar, but others may call me a behavioral experimental economist.
-I've had the honor of having John Morgan as my primary advisor.
+I had the honor of having John Morgan as my primary advisor.

 I graduated from Claremont McKenna College with honors in economics in 2012.
 At CMC, I was a Robert Day Scholar and helped introduce a public service component to the program.
 I studied abroad at Hertford College, Oxford University where I enrolled in exclusively economics tutorials.
 However, I developed an eclectic group of British friends who studied many other subjects such as medical anthropology and linguistics.
 During my year abroad, I walked through Christ Church meadows every morning; it never failed to be a stunning awakening to each day.

 Walking, running, and practicing yoga are essential nutrients for me.
 In 2012, I completed my 200 hour yoga teacher training in the Baptiste vinyasa flow tradition.
-I run for fun and have completed 3 half marathons while in graduate school.
+I run for fun and completed 3 half marathons while in graduate school.

 My mother, a glass artist, instilled a deep love of art in me.
 I find tactile arts are the best outlets for my creative expressions.
 I throw and hand build pottery.
 Occasionally, I dabble in drawing and writing.
-In alignment with my name--a poetic genre, I'm a lover of poetry.

 Overall, I seek to ask interesting questions and aspire to answer a subset of them well.
 Please feel free to ask me more questions.